 (C).
 Security

 Q1.
-Is it safe to use NFC on iPhone?
+Is it safe to use NFC on an iPhone?

 Yes, it is completely safe and easy to use the NFC functions on iPhones.
 Contrary to popular myths, the radio signal in NFC devices is completely harmless.
 In addition, the data these systems use is heavily encrypted, preventing any unauthorized 3rd party from intercepting or accessing the data.